 All students should link their course selections to possible career pathways.
-Career Cruising is a helpful resource available to WHS students through the Counseling Department.
+Maia Learning is a helpful resource available to WHS students through the Counseling Department.

 Planning high school courses as early as possible is strongly encouraged.
-Doing so will insure that a student is taking courses in the proper sequence.
+Doing so will ensure that a student is taking courses in the proper sequence.

-This is particularly important if a student wishes to enroll in TCD courses or other sequenced courses as a junior or senior.
+This is particularly important if a student wishes to enroll in Technology Center of DuPage courses or other sequenced courses as a junior or senior.